Earth Repair Corps

-The two week intensive class structure is designed with teachers in mind, and is ideal for anyone who wants to complete their certification in a shorter time frame.
+The two week intensive class structure is designed with teachers in mind but is open to anyone, and is ideal for anyone who wants to complete their certification in a shorter time frame.

 Goodwater Montessori is located only 30 miles north of Austin, Texas, and within a thriving and unique city unto itself.
 Goodwater has developed a cutting edge permaculture-based orchard system with over 70 fruit trees, raised beds, and integrated event spaces.
 This system provides in-depth accessibility for students and community alike to learn the process of growing food in Central Texas, from conception to finished product.

 Goodwater sits on 11 acres, with one of a kind Montessori classroom spaces, full acre access to the orchard and gardens, and a dedicated staff and administration, whose one vision is to develop conscientious citizens who approach their world with confidence, creativity, and collaboration.

 June 5th through June 18th, 2021 – June 12th & 13th are off-days

 Day 1 & 2 – June 5-6 Introduction to Permaculture Design – Patterns in Nature – Climate – Methods of Design

 Day 3 & 4 – June 7-8 Geography – Trees & their Energy Transactions – Water – Holistic Context Development